uni-notes/uni-notes/docs/Finance_Electives/Causal_Inference/06_Randon_Testing.md

 - higher demand causing both higher prices and more purchases, or
 - higher prices causing people to buy more (Giffen behavior)

+The prices are “chosen”, so the analysis using observed increased prices is not necessarily a treatment and does not help us obtain the true causal effect

 We need to keep in mind

 1. inflation
 2. increase in wages

-However, with randomization, we can analyze the giffen behavior and hence make correct analysis.
+However, with randomized treatment (such as subsidies for the commodity), we can derive the true giffen behavior and hence make correct analysis.

 ### Classroom Size